 Spanish freighter Navemar departs from Lisbon bound for Cuba and New York.
 The ship is overcrowded with 1800 refugees, mainly Jews fleeing Hitler, and conditions are terrible.
 The ship acquires the nickname "the floating concentration camp."

 Convoy WS-10 arrives at Freetown

 |Group photos of some Royal Marines aboard either HMS Neptune or HMS Kandahar, 17 August 1941.
 These men all lost their lives later in the year when their ship hit a mine and sank.
 (Neptune Association).|

 Tonight's Tobruk run is made by Royal Navy destroyers HMS Kipling and Nizam.
-They land supplies and rotate in some Polish troops, then make it back to Alexandria without incident.
+The British land supplies and rotate in some Polish troops, then make it back to Alexandria without incident.

 Royal Navy submarine Regent is damaged at the dock in Alexandria when one of its own torpedoes explodes.
 Nobody is injured, but the submarine is damaged.